deployphp/recipes/docs/configure.md

 ### Configuration options

 Make `shared` directory and put configure template files to it.
-Template file extension is `.tpl` and it is removed on filename of compiled filed.
+Template file extension is `.tpl` and it is removed on filename of compiled files.
 > Note: All configure files will be created with the same structure with template files.
 > Eg:
 > `shared/config/app.php.tpl` -> `shared/config/app.php`
 > `shared/server/apache.conf.tpl` -> `shared/server/apache.conf`

 ### Tasks